Mal de mer

 "The mal de mer seems to be merely the effect of agitation."

 The term had been in use in French for some time before that and is recorded with the 'seasickness' meaning by the late 16th century.
-It was also used in France to refer to another sickness of the sea, i.e. 'scurvy', and, according to the OED, there's a record of that usage dating from 1505.
+It was also used in France to refer to another sickness of the sea, that is, 'scurvy', and, according to the OED, there's a record of that usage dating from 1505.